ibm-cloud-architecture/refarch-eda/docs/kafka/consumers.md

 ![consumer group](images/consumer-group.png)

 Organized in cluster the coordinator servers are responsible for assigning partitions to the consumers in the group.
-The rebalancing of partition to consumer is done when a new consumer joins or leaves the group or when a new partition is added to an existing topic.
+The rebalancing of partition to consumer is done when a new consumer joins or leaves the group or when a new partition is added to an existing topic (via admin tool).
 There is always at least one consumer per partition.
+If a topic has multiple partitions and there is only one consumer in the consumer group, it will get all the messages from all the partitions.

 Membership in a consumer group is maintained dynamically.
 When a consumer fails, the partitions assigned to it will be reassigned to other consumers in the same group.
 When a new consumer joins the group, partitions will be moved from existing consumers to the new one.
 Group rebalancing is also used when new partitions are added to one of the subscribed topics.
 The group will automatically detect the new partitions through periodic metadata refreshes and assign them to members of the group.

 ![](images/consumer-groups.png)

-Implementing a Topic consumer is using the kafka [KafkaConsumer class](https://kafka.apache.org/10/javadoc/?org/apache/kafka/clients/consumer/KafkaConsumer.html) which the API documentation is a must read.
+Implementing a Topic consumer is using the kafka [KafkaConsumer class](https://kafka.apache.org/24/javadoc/?org/apache/kafka/clients/consumer/KafkaConsumer.html) which the API documentation is a must read.

 In it interesting to note that: